-Rich Fil practices in our Providence and Hartford offices, where his environmental practice is focused on the voluntary investigation, remediation, and redevelopment of affected property and the negotiation of transactional documents.
+Richard Fil’s environmental practice is focused on the voluntary investigation, remediation, and redevelopment of contaminated property and the negotiation of transactional documents.
 He also counsels clients on federal and state enforcement actions and litigation involving impacted sites.
-Mr. Fil represents a number of energy clients in negotiating power purchase agreements and preparing filings for the Connecticut Public Utilities Regulatory Authority, the Rhode Island Public Utilities Commission, and other state public utilities commissions.
+Mr. Fil has substantial knowledge of both state and national regulatory standards and practices, having worked for seven years at the Connecticut Department of Energy and Environmental Protection (DEEP).
 He has spoken and written on a number of environmental issues to diverse audiences.

 Mr. Fil has served as environmental counsel on a wide variety of transactions, negotiating environmental provisions of agreements, managing due diligence, and providing advice on remediation alternatives and strategies.
 His experience includes overseeing contaminated site investigations and cleanups under various state environmental programs.
 Mr. Fil has negotiated a number of specialized environmental insurance policies for known and unknown conditions, cost overruns, and risk transfer, and has successfully assisted clients in asserting claims.

 While at DEEP, Mr. Fil served as legislative liaison for the Water Management Bureau, senior environmental analyst in the groundwater program, and assistant to the state Board of Examiners of Environmental Professionals.
 He is the current Chair of the Rhode Island Bar Association's Environmental & Energy Law Committee, and a member of the Boards of Directors of the Rhode Island Society of Environmental Professionals and The Westerly Land Trust.